-The answer is that in Nguyen’s hands, and those of the rest of his team that includes Malays, Chinese, Vietnamese and even the odd Kiwi, everyone will be surprised and nobody will be disappointed.
+The answer is that in Nguyen’s hands, and those of the rest of his team that includes Malays, Chinese, Vietnamese and even the odd New Zealander, everyone will be surprised and nobody will be disappointed.
 The food that emanates from Sunda’s kitchen is astonishingly good.

 The three of us, encouraged by our waiter to share, chose dishes that encompassed most of what the term Sunda would have covered.
 A roti, pure India, which was made from buttermilk to give it a really rich flavour, was paired with a Vegemite relish, pure Australia.
 The thin, raw scallops, also shown above, along with a corner of the challenging menu, came topped with lemon aspen, an acidic bush fruit from Queensland, and a sweet and sour tamarind sauce.
 Best of all, to look at and to eat, was the octopus from Fremantle in Western Australia, whose red flesh was made even more so by the topping of a sauce of indigenous bush tomato (immediately below).